 All PSI personnel are expected to follow and uphold the policies above as well as the local and international laws that apply to PSI’s work.
 PSI’s Employee Code of Conduct must be signed by all staff which includes specifics on anti-trafficking in persons, child protection, and preventing sexual exploitation and abuse in all its forms.

-All PSI staff are required to complete an annual code of conduct refresher training online which specifically includes a module on recognizing and preventing trafficking in persons.
+All PSI staff are required to complete an annual code of conduct training online which specifically includes a module on recognizing and preventing trafficking in persons.
 Compliance with this global requirement is tracked by individual and performance is discussed and followed up on directly by PSI’s Senior Management.
+After piloting an online training program in 2021, PSI has begun to require an annual online training which covers all aspects of safeguarding, to include human trafficking and modern-day slavery for senior country staff in 2022 and will expand to all staff globally for 2023.

 PSI is a signatory of the UN Global Compact since November 2017 and reaffirms our commitment to the compact and upholding human rights.

-This statement has been reviewed and approved on behalf of the PSI Board of Directors by Gail Harmon on 10/11/2019.
+This statement has been reviewed and approved on behalf of the PSI Board of Directors by Carolyn Brehm on October 10, 2022.